 Do you like long var-names "Name_of_the_person" ( hope not with "_" )

 So where to start?

-In the next day's I will try to introduce some of this rules to a team of four very different developers.
-Let's see if I can crate a set of rules that everyone can live with.
+In the next day's I will try to introduce some of these rules to a team of four very different developers.
+Let's see if I can create a set of rules that everyone can live with.